 Do I need anything else besides the bulbs?

+Again, the installation of these performance headlight bulbs is easy.
 No special wiring or ballast is needed.
 Just replace the regular light bulbs with these.
 It's that Easy!

 long will performance headlight bulbs last?